 Image courtesy of Arch+ (2022)

-Pierre obtained his BA in Architecture at the University of Sheffield before completing an MA in Architecture at the Royal College of Art in 2018.
-He is an Associate Lecturer for MA Design for Social Innovation at UAL, London and a PhD graduate researcher in critical spatial practices and pedagogy at the UCA, Canterbury.
+Pierre obtained his BA in Architecture at the University of Sheffield before completing an MA in Architecture at the Royal College of Art (RCA) in 2018.
+Pierre is now an Associate Lecturer and Assistant Lead of superFUTURES at the RCA School of Architecture where he has exhibited for the UN Foundation at ASRA’s Currents of Change: New Horizons in Systemic Risk.
+He is a PhD candidate researcher in critical spatial practices and pedagogy at the University for the Creative Arts, Canterbury.

 Pierre has published for e-flux Architecture and held research fellowships with the British Council and CAMPO in Rome.
+His research has been presented internationally including ESLTIS24 and the Valencia International Biennial of Research in Architecture.
 He is a visiting critic at the AA, RCA, University of Toronto, Oxford Brookes, amongst others.
-Alongside research in architecture, he is a practising architect working across public typologies and was awarded the RIBA London Award with his previous team at Stirling Prize winners, Haworth Tompkins.

 Rachael Harlow